Aliases for LEP Gene

 Previous GeneCards Identifiers for LEP Gene

-This gene encodes a protein that is secreted by white adipocytes, and which plays a major role in the regulation of body weight.
-This protein, which acts through the leptin receptor, functions as part of a signaling pathway that can inhibit food intake and/or regulate energy expenditure to maintain constancy of the adipose mass.
-This protein also has several endocrine functions, and is involved in the regulation of immune and inflammatory responses, hematopoiesis, angiogenesis and wound healing.
-Mutations in this gene and/or its regulatory regions cause severe obesity, and morbid obesity with hypogonadism.
-This gene has also been linked to type 2 diabetes mellitus development. [provided by RefSeq, Jul 2008]
+This gene encodes a protein that is secreted by white adipocytes into the circulation and plays a major role in the regulation of energy homeostasis.
+Circulating leptin binds to the leptin receptor in the brain, which activates downstream signaling pathways that inhibit feeding and promote energy expenditure.
+This protein also has several endocrine functions, and is involved in the regulation of immune and inflammatory responses, hematopoiesis, angiogenesis, reproduction, bone formation and wound healing.
+Mutations in this gene and its regulatory regions cause severe obesity and morbid obesity with hypogonadism in human patients.
+A mutation in this gene has also been linked to type 2 diabetes mellitus development. [provided by RefSeq, Aug 2017]

 GeneCards Summary for LEP Gene

 LEP (Leptin) is a Protein Coding gene.
-Diseases associated with LEP include obesity, morbid, due to leptin deficiency and congenital leptin deficiency.
-Among its related pathways are Signaling by GPCR and L1CAM interactions.
-GO annotations related to this gene include growth factor activity and peptide hormone receptor binding.
+Diseases associated with LEP include Leptin Deficiency Or Dysfunction and Congenital Leptin Deficiency.
+Among its related pathways are Peptide hormone metabolism and RET signaling.
+Gene Ontology (GO) annotations related to this gene include growth factor activity and peptide hormone receptor binding.

 UniProtKB/Swiss-Prot for LEP Gene